Skip to main content

 If fathering children is part of your plan, there are approaches worth discussing with your provider before starting TRT.

-Alternative therapies such as clomiphene citrate or human chorionic gonadotropin (HCG) can support testosterone levels while maintaining sperm production.
+Alternatives to TRT for Men Concerned About Fertility such as clomiphene citrate or human chorionic gonadotropin (HCG) can support testosterone levels while maintaining sperm production.
 These aren’t right for every patient, but they’re worth exploring if fertility is a priority.

 None of this should deter you from pursuing TRT if you genuinely need it.
 Low testosterone affects quality of life in real, measurable ways.
 But fertility is something you can’t retroactively protect, so the time to address it is before your first dose, not after.

 Is Your Fatigue Actually a Hormone Problem?
+Signs of Low Testosterone, Thyroid Issues, and Hormonal Imbalance in Men

 You slept eight hours last night.
 You skipped the late-night scrolling, laid off the alcohol, even cut back on caffeine.
 And yet, you woke up exhausted.
 If that sounds familiar, you’re not dealing with a sleep problem or a willpower problem.
 You may be dealing with a hormone problem.